sreekar-voleti/chess-art/README.md

     `python3 chessplot.py`

-    The .png file containing the image should appear in the `ImageFiles` directory.
+    The .png file containing the image should appear in the `chess-art/ImageFiles/` directory.

 4. Show your friends this cool new PGN art at the bar and the library!